ostrodmit/L2Rec/README.md

 ```
 However, the simulations run for hours with these parameters, so one can use smaller values of ``N``, ``n``, ``m`` for faster results.

-## Experiments from the supplementary
+## Experiments from the supplementary material